Ikko Tanaka: Education and early beginnings (1930-1957)

 Born in 1930 in Nara, Ikko Tanaka studied art at the Kyoto City University of Arts, graduating in 1950 with a degree in ancient Japanese art.
 He began his professional career in the department of textile design at the Kanegafuchi Boseki (now Kracie Holdings) firm in Osaka, working under the direction of French-trained designer Katsujiro Kinoshita.
 Seeking a more print-focused design career, Tanaka started working at the Osaka-based Sankei Shimbun in 1952.
 Despite intending to take on a position in the Department of Graphic Design, he was relegated to performing clerical work in the office.
 Frustrated and listless, he began painting posters for performances at the newspaper’s theatre and pasted them in the lobby of the building.
 The renegade works caught the attention of avant-garde artist Jiro Yoshihara, a future Gutai leader who at the time was working on a fashion show for Sankei that was slated to tour the country as part of a publicity effort for the newspaper.
 Charmed by the designs, Yoshihara offered Tanaka a job designing the sets for the events, and upon completion of the successful tour, Tanaka was promoted to the Department of Graphic Design.
-Tanaka continued to work at Sankei through 1957, and in 1954 received the Mainichi Shimbun Industrial Design award.
+Tanaka continued to work at Sankei through 1957, and in 1954 received the Japan Advertising Arts Club (JAAC) Members' Prize.